 Manager it will have access to non-public information that, if disclosed, could give proposers and bidders an unfair competitive advantage in selection processes used to award contracts.
 Consultant will not disclose non-public information that could give an entity an unfair advantage when competing for work.
 Consultant agrees to abide by written direction from the City concerning communications and interactions with contractors and consultants who may be interested in performing work on the Program.
-Consultant will disclose in writing any actual or potential organizational conflicts that may arise as a result of other work Consultant or its sub consultants are performing related to the Program.
-Consultant is responsible for monitoring its sub consultants compliance with these requirements.
+Consultant will disclose in writing any actual or potential organizational conflicts that may arise as a result of other work Consultant is responsible for monitoring its sub consultants compliance with these requirements.
 These requirements are not intended to, and do not, prevent Consultant from participating in industry forums, working to generate interest in projects or from communicating with entities or individuals who may be interested in working on projects in ways that do not give them an actual or perceived advantage in pursuing Program work.